poltak/poltak.github.io/aboutme.markdown

 ---
 title: About me
+subtitle: Who I am; what I do
 weight: 2
 icon: fa-info-circle
 ---

 I am currently a freelance software developer working as part of [YoungPilots.vn](http://youngpilots.vn/), living in Taipei, Taiwan.
 I specialise in backend development, mobile app development, and am attempting to get into some newer front-end web development with the fancy new JS frameworks, such as React and Angular.
 At YoungPilots, we are currently looking to expand from freelance work into a fully-fledged startup, working on our own ideas.
 At the moment, we are very much in a pre-development stage, getting our ideas organised and looking for more diversity to add to our team.

 Previously, I was a student doing my Honours Degree[^1] of Bachelor of Computer Science at Monash University, Melbourne, Australia.
 My research topic was big data processing in realtime, using newer technologies, such as [Storm](https://storm.apache.org/), [Spark Streaming](https://spark.apache.org/streaming/), and [Samza](https://samza.apache.org).
 I graduated with the award of first class honours, and my graduate thesis is [publicly available](https://github.com/poltak/honours-thesis/raw/master/thesis.pdf), on GitHub, for those who may be interested.
 During my undergraduate degree, I majored in Systems Development, which involves a lot of the coursework from the Bachelor of Software Engineering degree at Monash.